nickg-24/c2-ms-capstone/documents/traffic_generation_workflow.md

   - **Sliver**
   - **Pupy**
   - **Merlin**
-- Repeat tests with jitter/delay settings if applicable.
+- Repeat tests with jitter/delay settings if there is time.

 ---